joshbuddy/ghostbuster/README.md

 ## Before and after

 You can add an arbitrary number of before and after blocks to be run within the context of your test.
-Simple call `before` and `after` on your test to add them.
+Simply call `before` and `after` on your test to add them.
+You have to call @succeed in the before block to continue processing your test.

 ~~~~
     phantom.test.before ->
       # do some setup
+      @succeed()

     phantom.test.after ->
       # do some teardown